bigbluebutton/bigbluebutton.github.io/index.md

   1. [Install](/install/install.html) BigBlueButton your own server (Ubuntu 14.04 64-bit).
   1. Read the [FAQ](/support/faq.html).
-  1. Use an existing [integration](http://bigbluebutton.org/open-source-integrations/) as a front-end or, if you're a developer, use the [BigBlueButton API](/dev/api.html) to integrate BigBlueButton with your sofware or createa custom front-end.
+  1. Try integrating with an existing [integration](http://bigbluebutton.org/open-source-integrations/) as a front-end or, if you're a developer, use the [BigBlueButton API](/dev/api.html) to integrate BigBlueButton with your sofware or createa custom front-end.
   1. [Setup](/install/setup.html) a development environment to modify and extend BigBlueButton for your needs.

-Want to give feedback?
-Join one of the above mailing lists and share your thoughts.
+We also welcome your feedback on BigBlueButton and encourage you to join one of the above mailing lists and share your thoughts.

 The BigBlueButton project began in 2008 (see [history](http://bigbluebutton.org/history/)).
-The project is managed by a core group of [commiters](/support/faq.html#bigbluebutton-committer).that are _very_ determined to see this project meet is goals.
+The project is managed by a core group of [commiters](/support/faq.html#bigbluebutton-committer) that are _very_ determined to see this project meet is goals.
 If you like BigBlueButton, you can give back by spreading the word (blog, tweet, upload a video to YouTube, etc.) about the project.
 You'll find the project is a global community that believes the entrepreneurial opportunities and social benefits of providing remote students a high-quality on-line learning experience.

 ## Latest versions

 The latest version of BigBlueButton is 1.0.
 See [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) for more details.

+Want the latest and greates?
+We released BigBlueButton 1.1-beta for Ubuntu 16.04.
+See [overview of 1.1-beta](1.1/overview.html), [install 1.1-beta](/1.1/install.html).

 Enjoy!